ineffably/vibe-space-shooter/memory-bank/progress.md

 We have implemented a scrolling star background that creates a parallax effect with stars of different sizes, speeds, and brightness levels moving from top to bottom.
 This creates the illusion of the player ship traveling forward through space and significantly enhances the visual appeal of the game as specified in the original requirements.

-Most recently, we've implemented a comprehensive sound system with sound effects for key game actions including laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
+We've implemented a comprehensive sound system with sound effects for key game actions including laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
 Sound effects have been integrated into the relevant game systems, significantly enhancing the gaming experience.

+Most recently, we've implemented a robust player respawn mechanism that addresses a key gameplay requirement.
+When the player ship is destroyed, it now waits for a random period of 3-6 seconds before respawning, creating a meaningful consequence for death while maintaining player engagement.
+After respawning, the player gets a temporary invulnerability period indicated by a flashing effect to prevent immediate destruction upon re-entry.
+This required significant enhancements to the entity update system and state machine to ensure proper operation during inactive states.

 ## What Works